Tanya Lacey: 2014–present

-Tanya featured on Matrix & Futurebound's single "Don't Look Back", which was released on 6 July 2014.
-The song became a Top 40 hit charting at No. 38.
+Lacey featured on Matrix & Futurebound's single "Don't Look Back", which was released on 6 July 2014.
+The song became a Top 40 hit, charting at No. 38.

-In 2017 Tanya became a competitor on The Voice UK and joined Gavin Rossdale's Team.
+In 2017 she became a competitor on The Voice UK, and joined Gavin Rossdale's team.
+She was voted off during the battles.
+She joined Will.i.am's team but was voted off a second time.